 Orange Coast College requests assistance from Costa Mesa Police Department for incidents that require resources not available to Orange Coast College.
 Moreover, the College will summon the assistance of other agencies to provide services for incidents that require special resources.
 This may include the Costa Mesa Fire Department.
-The Campus has a Memorandum of Understanding with the Costa Mesa Police Department that designates the operational responsibility and defines specific geographic boundaries of response for the investigation of Part 1 violent crimes.
 These include homicide, rape, robbery, and aggravated assaults on campus property and property controlled by the campus.
 This agreement also ensures the proper reporting of violent crime and property crime occurring on campus property in compliance with the FBI Uniform Crime Reporting Program.
 The Public Safety Department will report all crimes to the Costa Mesa Police Department for criminal investigations.
 The Public Safety Department maintains a close working relationship and communicates regularly with the Costa Mesa Police Department.